transkatgirl/kat-s-bookshelf/README.md

 - Chemistry (2 courses)
 - Biology (2 courses)

-Future releases will slowly improve the coverage depth of these subjects.
+Future releases will improve the coverage depth of these subjects.

 #### Introductory Coverage